shubymao/shuby-website/README.md

 ## Installing Dependency

 1. Make sure you have NodeJS (Ver 15 +) install on your machine.
+2. Install yarn using `npm install -g yarn`.
-2. Simply run `npm install` within the command line within the project folder
+3. Simply run `yarn install` within the command line within the project folder.
-3. Done!!
+4. Done!!

 ## Getting Started